qavikamal2323/Ai266-spring22/Project/readme.md

 ### ----Sol----: So i have taken the best varriance columns(features) fron f-19 to f-28 with 80 20 split ratio
 ### then i made a submission good accuracy of 68% with 25 neighbours.
 To learn the machine leaining stuff
 ### i used the google search and youtube to learn which model could be best for the given dataset So the best.
-### accuracy we have got in KNN by implementing above parameters and techniques
+### accuracy we have got in KNN by implementing above parameters and techniques And take the mean of 5 consective
+### values of cross validation
 ![image](https://user-images.githubusercontent.com/99618952/169701199-eaec436e-29db-4ca0-a29b-aa4cd0bb1574.png)
 ![image](https://user-images.githubusercontent.com/99618952/169701222-0214001c-1252-4d24-a17f-39743df8e34f.png)